 The late multimillionaire owner of Ringling Bros. and Barnum & Bailey circus, Irvin Feld, left a renowned business stunningly at odds with a bitter family legacy.
 He built an empire of wholesome entertainment meant to bring families together, yet his own two children are so estranged they couldn't even mourn with one another in peace.

-The often sad family history behind "the greatest show on Earth" is being aired in court at a trial that starts May 9 before U.S. District Judge Ellen Segal Huvelle.
-Karen Feld filed a $110 million suit against her younger brother, Kenneth, for assault when they came together in the Jewish rite of sitting shiva for their dead aunt.
+The often sad family history behind "the greatest show on Earth" is being aired in court at a trial that starts Monday before U.S. District Judge Ellen Segal Huvelle.
+Karen Feld, 63, filed a $110 million lawsuit against her younger brother, 62-year-old Kenneth, for assault when they came together in the Jewish rite of sitting shiva for their dead aunt.

-Kenneth Feld has gone to great lengths to protect the family's privacy; he even hired a prominent former top CIA covert operative to run a secret 8-year operation to spy on and divert an author who wanted to write a family history.
+Kenneth Feld has gone to great lengths to protect the family's privacy.
+He even hired a prominent former CIA covert operative to run a secret 8-year operation to spy on and divert an author who wanted to write a Feld family history.
 The author's revelations included Irvin Feld's homosexuality, his wife's suicide and his children's long-running feud.

 "What is more wholesome than Disney and the circus, on the surface?
-But I think what people have to realize is sometimes there's a big difference between appearances and reality," Karen Feld said in an interview with The Associated Press, the first either sibling has given on the case.
+But I think what people have to realize is sometimes there's a big difference between appearances and reality," Karen Feld said in a recent interview with The Associated Press.
+It was the first interview that either sibling has given on the case.

-Karen Feld says her brother's vendetta against her led to his ordering guards to throw her and the toy poodle that is her constant companion out of their aunt Shirley's shiva in the Washington penthouse where they grew up.
-She said the guards beat her, inflicting severe injuries that required surgeries on her brain and knee.
+Karen Feld says her brother's vendetta led him to order guards to throw her and the toy poodle that's her constant companion out of their aunt Shirley's shiva in the Washington penthouse where they grew up.
+She said the guards beat her, inflicting severe injuries that required brain and knee surgery.

-Karen Feld also sued to have her brother removed as the trustee of a $5 million fund of which they were the sole living beneficiaries because she says he is too hostile to her.
+Karen Feld also sued to have her brother removed as the trustee of a $5 million fund of which they were the sole living beneficiaries, contending he is too hostile to her.
 They settled a month ago on splitting the fund, set up by their uncle Israel Feld in his will, into separate trusts for each.

-Kenneth Feld has been a defendant before too.
-His former right-hand man, Charles Smith, sued after he was fired as a Feld Entertainment executive and eventually reached a settlement.
-The case revealed Feld's management of a multiyear, multimillion dollar plot against writer Jan Pottker, who had written a local Washington magazine article on the Felds in 1990.
+Kenneth Feld's former right-hand man, Charles Smith, sued after he was fired as a Feld Entertainment executive and eventually reached a settlement.
+The case revealed Feld's management of a multiyear, multimillion dollar plot against author Jan Pottker, who had written a local Washington magazine article on the Felds in 1990.

 Feld responded to the article by hiring former top CIA operative Clair George to investigate Pottker.
 George was fired as the head of CIA covert operations after being convicted of lying to a congressional committee investigating the Iran-Contra affair.
 George was pardoned by President George H.W.
 Bush on Christmas Eve 1992 and became a consultant.